Python Operators

 The is not operator

-This operator return True if both operands do Not point to the same object.
+This operator return True if both operands do Not point to the same object in memory

 # Example